 Meet the Team

-Tom brings to the team over ten years of sports development and PE teaching experience.
+Tom brings to the team over thirteen years of sports development and PE teaching experience.
 He has gained experience in Private, Grammar, Comprehensive, and Special Educational Needs in both secondary and primary schools.

 In his free time Tom has established Canterbury Touch which is a very successful club which focuses on a well-rounded approach of development of players.
 Adding to this eight years of playing Touch Rugby, eight of those at an elite level representing England in four European Championships and one World Cup.